ducks23/markdown-blog/posts/setup_zephyr_miner.md

 To start your mining rig you will need 2 values.
 Your wallet address and the address of the mining pool closest to you geographically.

-Here is the list of available pools to use from https://zephyr.herominers.com/#
+List of available pools to choose from https://zephyr.herominers.com

 ![Mining pools](https://raw.githubusercontent.com/ducks23/markdown-blog/main/images/mining_pools.png)